Faculty of Dentistry, University of Toronto

-The University of Toronto Faculty of Dentistry is a dental school located in Toronto, Ontario, Canada.
+The Faculty of Dentistry of the University of Toronto is a dental school located in downtown Toronto, Ontario, Canada.
 It is one of the ten dental schools in Canada.
 It is the largest dental school in Canada with a range of undergraduate and graduate level programs with a total enrolment in the range of 560.
-The faculty is located at the heart of Downtown Toronto's Discovery District, a neighbourhood with a high concentration of hospitals and research institutes, just south of the University of Toronto's St. George campus.
+The faculty is located at the heart of the Discovery District, a neighbourhood with a high concentration of hospitals and research institutes, at the south end of the university's St. George campus.
 In 2014, the Faculty of Dentistry joined the Toronto Addis Ababa Academic Collaboration (TAAAC), providing support in building capacity for oral health in Ethiopia by creating collaborative teaching opportunities.